Anticholinergic: Side effects

 Older patients are at a higher risk of experiencing CNS side effects.
+The link possible between anticholinergic medication use and cognitive decline/dementia has been noted in weaker observational studies.
+Although there is no strong evidence from randomized controlled trials to suggest that these medications should be avoided, clinical guidelines suggest that a consideration be made to decrease the use of these medications if safe to do so and the use of these medications be carefully considered to reduce any possible adverse effects including cognitive decline.

 Toxicity

 An acute anticholinergic syndrome is reversible and subsides once all of the causative agents have been excreted.
 Reversible acetylcholinesterase inhibitor agents such as physostigmine can be used as an antidote in life-threatening cases.
 Wider use is discouraged due to the significant side effects related to cholinergic excess including seizures, muscle weakness, bradycardia, bronchoconstriction, lacrimation, salivation, bronchorrhea, vomiting, and diarrhea.
 Even in documented cases of anticholinergic toxicity, seizures have been reported after the rapid administration of physostigmine.
 Asystole has occurred after physostigmine administration for tricyclic antidepressant overdose, so a conduction delay (QRS > 0.10 second) or suggestion of tricyclic antidepressant ingestion is generally considered a contraindication to physostigmine administration.